SpyNetGirl/securedworkstation/Legacy/README.md

 # LEGACY V1 - Secure Workstation configuration and policy baselines for Microsoft Intune and Windows RS5

 **Content of this folder is provided as solution history...**

 Supporting document - https://aka.ms/securedworkstation

-This site is a companion to the Secured Workstation providing the baseline for the 5 sceanrio levels outlined in document.
+This site is a companion to the Secured Workstation providing the baseline for the 5 scenario levels outlined in document.

 These files are provided as samples, and a starting point to consider when you build your secured solution.

-**Note** The scripts have been tested in a EN-US enviroment only, as locality may impact international langugage packs.
+**Note** The scripts have been tested in a EN-US environment only, as locality may impact international language packs.

-# 6 sceanrios
+# 6 scenarios

 1. **Low Security** - No baseline provided
 2. **Enhanced Security** - Enhanced Workstation - Windows10 (1809) .ps1